 - Combine mayonnaise, ketchup, vinegar, Worcestershire suace, garlic powder and, black pepper in a small bowl.
 Mix until all of the ingredients are blended together.

-These tenders are great as a main meal or serve them as appetizers at your next get-together with friends and family.
+These chicken tenders are great as a main meal or serve them as appetizers at your next get-together with friends and family.
 They taste great on salads, too!

 Chicken tenders can be found at almost any restaurant around the South where fried chicken is king, but why not make your own?
 The recipe for these tenders is inspired by both Zaxby’s and Raising Cane’s where chicken is the star.